 1. Sacsaywamen: Closest Cusco ruins of the Incas

-Sexy-hu-men (that is how you pronounce it- remains funny), is the closests of the Cusco ruins.
+Sexy-hu-men (that is how you pronounce it- remains funny), is the closest of the Cusco ruins.
 It is basically in Cusco and used to be the heart of Cusco.
 You can visit the ruins of Sacsaywamen independently or on a small tour.

 The Cusco ruins of Sacsaywamen show you the ancient capital of the Inca Empire in Cusco.
-Situated high on a hill overlooking Cusco, it served to a great military advantage.
+Situated high on a hill overlooking Cusco, it served to great military advantage.
 Find more things to do in Cusco for $10 or less.

 Things to see in Sacsaywamen:

 - Giant stone blocks showing Inca masonry

 - Picnic in the park, like all the locals do.